 Although these positions are not available very often, you can check for them on the Netflix job board.

 3. Get Paid to Watch Cooking Shows

-Making money watching the Swagbucks’ video channel is another opportunity previously reported here on TPH.
+Making money watching the Swagbucks’ video channel is another opportunity previously discussed in our review of the app.
 There are a variety of videos to watch, but apparently many of them are cooking shows.

-You’ll earn SB you can redeem for gift cards or deposits to your PayPal account.
+You’ll earn SB redeemable for gift cards or deposits to your PayPal account.
 You’ll earn $5 for signing up and watching your first video.

 4. Watch TV With Viggle

 With Viggle, you can get paid to watch many of your favorite television shows and to listen to music.

 You earn points for the time spent watching or listening, and then you redeem those points for “real rewards like music downloads, gift cards and more.”
 Viggle says it has paid out more than $19 million in rewards so far.

 Reviews of Viggle from Apple users are mixed, and they lean negative for the latest version of the app.
 The most common complaint seems to be the lack of point redemption options.
 Many reviewers say gift cards are rarely offered now, and users typically get “paid” only in the form of digital downloads that cost too many points.

 With the app from Perk.tv, you watch videos and television to earn points.
 You can redeem your points for gift cards from Amazon, Walmart, Target, Best Buy and many other vendors at a rate of 1,000 points per dollar.